CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Task 6.2: Add a card

+In this task, you will learn how to add a card to your bot, enabling the presentation of information visually in a structured format.

 1. In the **GetWeather** dialog, in the **True** path after checking the response from the HTTP weather service, select the **Send a response** action that displays the weather report.

 1. In the properties pane, select **Show code** and replace the existing code with the following code.